29DCH/MyScalaCodes/README.md

 Seamlessly connect the Hadoop ecosystem

-Scala is the underlying source language that makes up Spark,kafka and so on.
+Scala is the underlying source language that makes up Spark,kafka,akka and so on.

 Mixed programming with languages such as java but